Quick braces… Sounds too good to be true?

-6 month braces… Let us take a closer look
+6-month braces… Let us take a closer look

 Marketing and braces

 Naturally, the world of marketing has quickly caught up with this braces trend and many braces companies (manufacturers) and dental providers have brainstormed different marketing campaigns to help sell their products and rise above the competition.
 There have been numerous claims made relating to the shape, materials, design and look of braces.
-You can now get braces in the shape of a triangle, a gold star or even Mickey Mouse!.
+You can now get braces in the shape of a triangle, a gold star or even Mickey Mouse!
 However, consumers need to be very aware of this marketing push as most claims made are not supported by science and sometimes are hugely inaccurate and misleading.

-How long do I need braces for?
+How long do I need braces on for?

 How many times do you want to be treated?

-Our specialist orthodontists are highly respected experts in their field – Come and see the difference for yourself!
+Our specialist orthodontists are highly respected experts in their field – come and see the difference for yourself!
 Mo and Azza